 Based on this decision, the applicant made efforts to obtain an appropriate assessment, writing to 170 psychiatrists - yet he failed to succeed.
 Seeing that the Swiss Federal Supreme Court had obviously set up a condition which in practice could not be fulfilled, he took the issue to the European Court of Human Rights.

-On January 20th, 2011, the European Court of Human Rights rendered a judgment and stated in paragraph 51:
+On January 20th, 2011, the European Court of Human Rights rendered the judgement14 HAAS v.
+Switzerland and stated in paragraph 51: